toopher/toopher-openam/README.md

 Congratulations - You're done!

-## Using Toopher to protect Authentications
-Once Toopher is configured, users will be given an option to enroll in Two-Factor authentication the next time they log in.

 ## Administering a Toopher-Enabled Userbase
 ### Understanding The Toopher Authentication Chain
 Each LDAP user has two attributes that control how the `ToopherAuth` Authentication Chain handles their Authentication session